IndexConvert Process

 See the user guide or checklist for more information.
 These are available from the downloads page.
 The checklist is a Word document designed to keep a record of your conversion.
 Adjust it to suit your requirements.

-Labelling headings ($L1_ $L2_, $L3_, etc.) and locator strings ($L_) allows the index to be manipulated into formats that can be imported into indexing software including Cindex, Sky Index and Macrex.
+Labelling headings ($H1_ $H2_, $H3_, etc.) and locator strings ($L_) allows the index to be manipulated into formats that can be imported into indexing software including Cindex, Sky Index and Macrex.
 Spreadsheet, database and Automark exports are also available.
+The index can be embedded into a Word document.

 During the labelling stages the user is asked to respond to initial judgements made by IndexConvert based on automatic searches of the index.
 Examples of the dialogue are ‘Is this a level 1 heading?’ or ‘Is this a FIRST locator?’.
 At each stage, error labels ($ErH01_, $ErL00_, $ErL01_ etc.) identify positions in the index that must be reviewed before the next stage.